 National inter-club competitions include the Yvette Baker Trophy (YBT) and the Peter Palmer relays.
 The YBT has regional heats and a final in the autumn whereas the Peter Palmer is a single event, with teams camping or using hostel accommodation overnight and with the first leg of the relay starting some ninety minutes before sunrise, adding an extra dimension to the competition!

-For school teams there are the British Schools Orienteering Championships and Score Championships (see the BSOA website): in 2015 the former was held in East Anglia, on the Sandringham Estate.
+For school teams there are the British Schools Orienteering Championships and Score Championships (see the BSOA website): events are hosted by different clubs across the country, including East Anglia, on the Sandringham Estate.

 SuffOC Juniors regularly compete in the Midland and British Championships, and at events such as the JK, both individually and as members of relay teams.

 Once they have mastered the basics, how can young orienteers continue to develop their skills to compete successfully in the above events?
 Juniors can take part in the general training sessions offered by SuffOC and the adjacent East Anglian clubs, and, once they are performing well on "Orange" courses, can apply to join the East Anglian Junior Squad.
 The squad has monthly training sessions locally and an annual weekend trip to practise their technique in real hills.
 Up-to-date news of the squad can be found on their Facebook page.

 In recent years SuffOC Juniors have been offered coveted places on the national training camps held at Scottish outdoor centres over the summer and have also been selected to represent England, e.g. at the World Schools Orienteering Championships in Turkey and also in the Interland Competition.